AI Lawyer Blog

 Downloaded 2898 times

-According to the Pew Research Center, the share of U.S. adults ages 18 to 44 who have lived with an unmarried partner has risen to 59%, compared with 50% who have ever been married.
+According to Pew Research Center, 59% of U.S. adults ages 18 to 44 have lived with an unmarried partner, compared with 50% who have ever been married.
+In the UK, the Office for National Statistics reports 3.5 million cohabiting couple families, equal to 17.7% of all families in 2024.

 You Might Also Like: